cortex-js/cortexjs.io/src/_pages/mathlive-reference-commands.md

 #### `array`

-A simple matrix with no delimiters.
+A simple table with no delimiters.

 ```tex
 \begin{array}{lc}